 - 13 key stakeholder briefings, with 662 attendees

-- 13 pop-up displays at markets, parks and shopping centres, with 487 attendees
+- 13 pop-up displays at markets, parks and shopping centres, with 487 attendees.

 - 7,500 (all) private and business PO Box owners were sent a draft Redland City Plan information pack

-- 11,300 (all) out of city property owners were sent a draft Redland City Plan information pack
+- 11,300 (all) out-of-city property owners were sent a draft Redland City Plan information pack.

 At the end of the public consultation period, over 5,000 properly made submissions were received by Council.
 Council developed a database to register and categorise all submissions to ensure that the issues raised in these submissions were properly categorised and considered.
-A submission report on each of the issue categories was prepared and extensively workshopped with Council.
+A submission report on each of the issue-categories was prepared and extensively workshopped with Council.
 The Draft Redland City Plan - submission report [PDF, 5.0MB] is available to download.
-Many of the submissions led to changes being incorporated into the final version of the City Plan that commenced on 8 October 2018, as discussed below.
+Many of the submissions led to changes being incorporated into the final version of City Plan that commenced on 8 October 2018, as discussed below.

-- Changes to some of the overlay maps to account for new information and data;
+- changes to some of the overlay maps to account for new information and data

-- Changes to some of the design and layout provisions in the residential zone codes to strengthen provisions relating to minimum lot sizes and design outcomes;
+- changes to some of the design and layout provisions in the residential zone codes to strengthen provisions relating to minimum lot sizes and design outcomes

-- Tightening further the new provisions for vegetation clearing, especially in and around our important waterways;
+- further tightening the new provisions for vegetation clearing, especially in and around our important waterways

-- Increasing the spatial extent of the Environmental Significance overlay;
+- increasing the spatial extent of the Environmental Significance overlay

-- Other editorial changes to ensure consistency and clarity.
+- other editorial changes to ensure consistency and clarity.